 - Who is your ideal reader?

 - What feelings or tone do you want to be associated with your book?
 Trust?
 Humor?
 Suspense?

 - What genre and category does your book fit into?

 - If it’s nonfiction, is it written using industry lingo or is it accessible to anyone who reads it?

 - For fiction books, are there are specific characters or locations that you’d like represented?
 What do they look like?
 What feelings do they evoke?

 Final Thoughts About Book Cover Design

-The hardest thing for any author to do is realize that, if you want to sell your book or increase book sales, it matters less what you personally think of the book cover design and much more what your ideal readers think.
+The hardest thing for any author to do is to realize that, if you want to sell your book or increase book sales, it matters less what you personally think of the book cover design and much more what your ideal readers think.

 It can be difficult letting go of any vision you might have, but ultimately, the cover of your book is one of the most powerful sales tools you have at your disposal.
 Combining the right images, fonts, and colors to capture a potential reader’s attention is a skill.

-You can certainly use a tool like Canva to bring your personal vision to life, and with the information you’ve just learned, you’ll probably design something spectacular.
+You can certainly use a tool to bring your personal vision to life, and with the information you’ve just learned, you’ll probably design something spectacular.
 But you might also want to consider the rewards of hiring someone who makes it their life’s mission to help authors like you design book covers that sell.